RegexTester

 How do I validate email addresses using regex?

 You can validate email addresses using a specialized pattern that checks for alphanumeric characters, an @ symbol, a domain name, and a valid top-level domain.
-Refer to our 'Regex Examples for Developers' section for a ready-to-use email pattern.
+Refer to our 'Regex Pattern Library' section for a ready-to-use email pattern.

 Is this regex tester secure?